 Web site © 2008 Sean Axmaker.
 Individual blog postings are the copyright-protected work of their respective authors.
 All rights reserved.
 Copying permitted for viewing and personal reading only.
 All other reproduction or modification requires the permission of the copyright owner.

-I am the DVD columnist for MSN Entertainment, a contributing film critic for The Stranger and a contributing writer for Turner Classic Movies Online, and I have written for the Seattle Post-Intelligencer, Seattle Weekly, the IMDb, GreenCine and GreenCine Daily and Asian Cult Cinema, among other publications.
+I write the syndicated Stream On Demand newspaper column and companion website, I am a contributing film critic for The Stranger and a contributing writer for Turner Classic Movies Online, and I have written for the Seattle Post-Intelligencer, Seattle Weekly, the IMDb, GreenCine and GreenCine Daily and Asian Cult Cinema, among other publications.
 You can find links to my work for all these publications – and the occasional original piece – at my shamelessly self-promoting blog at seanax.com.
 I’m also proud to be the founding administrator of and first contributor to the Parallax View blog.

 Sheila Benson began writing at the Pacific Sun in Mill Valley, California, after which she became the principal Los Angeles Times Film Critic from 1981-91, and following that, a critic for Microsoft’s Cinemania.
 Affiliated with the National Society of Film Critics, she was given the Vesta Award for Journalism in 1987 for her contribution to the arts in Southern California, and taught Critical Writing at UCLA.
 She has served on film festival juries of Berlin, Toronto, Chicago, Montreal, Manila, Taos, Seattle, Aspen, Sundance, Palm Springs and Banff.
 Her reporting and essays have appeared in wide-ranging publications from Interview, Premiere, and Variety to Canada’s Globe and Mail and the New York Times.
 She wrote the narration for The First 100 Years, A Celebration of American Film and the essay for the DVD of Horton Foote’s Tomorrow.
 Since moving to Washington in 1996, she has reviewed for the Seattle Weekly.